Get an annual AARP membership for only $12. Limited time offer.

 Overview of Senior Driving Statistics

-Now that the Baby Boomer generation has reached retirement age, there are more senior drivers than ever before.
-According to the U.S. Department of Transportation, there are 37.2 million licensed drivers who are 60 years of age or older.
+Now that the Baby Boomer generation has reached retirement age, there are more senior drivers than ever.
+According to the U.S. Department of Transportation, 37.2 million licensed drivers are 60 years of age or older.
 About 51 percent of these license holders are female, though men tend to continue driving for longer.

 Driving Statistics by Age Group